entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

   `Save`

 3. Send an email to the user to activate their account and set a new password: \
-   Go to `Credentials` header \
+   Go to the `Credentials` header \
    Under `Credential Reset`, in the `Reset Actions` → `Update Password`  \
    Click `Send Email`

 4. Go to Role Mapping.
     * Select the appropriate roles from `Available Roles` and click `Add Selected` to assign.
     * Choose `entandodemo-customerportal-server` from the `Client Roles` pull-down options to assign default roles.
-    * A full administrative user will need `realm-admin` role under `realm-management` Client Roles in order to manage users in the Portal. <<< Is this correct?
+    * A full administrative user will need the `realm-admin` role under `realm-management` `Client Roles` in order to manage users in the Portal.
-    * Check the `Effective Roles` column on right to ensure the correct roles have been assigned.
+    * Check the `Effective Roles` column on the right to ensure the correct roles have been assigned.

 ![Entando ID Management Role Mapping](./images/cp-identity-userrole.png)